FX4BIZ/FX4BIZ-REST/README.md

 | account_id | String | **Required.** Id of the destination account. `xxx` |
 | amount | [Amount Object](#amount_object) | **Required.** Amount to be sent. `10000.00+GBP` *Caution.* The currency of the amount sent must be equal to the currency of the beneficiary account. |
 | execution_date | Date | Initial execution date of you payment. `YYYY-MM-DD` |

+As a response to this query, you will receive the details of the [Payment](#payment_object) created.

 #### <a id="confirm-payment"></a> Confirm a payment ####